facebook/react/packages/react-devtools/CONTRIBUTING.md

-Intrested in contributing to React DevTools, but not sure where to start?
+Interested in contributing to React DevTools, but not sure where to start?
 This is the place!

 # Install project dependencies
 To get started, check out the React repo: